williamsni14463/MMBC-Actuator-PLC/README.md

 2. [OpenPLC Runtime Setup](setup/2-openplc-runtime-setup.md) — install and start the OpenPLC runtime on the Pi
 3. [Example PLC Program](setup/3-example-raspberry-pi-plc.md) — build and run a simple button → LED program as a sanity check

-Once setup is done, the **experiments/** folder has the actual R&D work I've been doing.
+Once setup is done, the **experiments/** folder has some R&D work I've been doing.

 ---

-## 🔬 Experiments
+## Experiments

 ### [Response Time Test — Button → LED](experiments/openplc-response-time-test.md)
 Measures how fast the PLC reacts to a button press and turns on an LED.
 Uses a Python script to physically monitor the LED output line and time 50 presses.
 Found that the scan cycle time (originally 20ms) was the bottleneck — reduced to under 1ms.
-Results: ~15–23ms range with a mean around 18ms.

 ### [PT100 + Modbus Latency Test](experiments/RND_pt100_openplc_progress_log.md)
-This is the bigger one.
 Measures end-to-end latency from a PT100 temperature sensor crossing a threshold → OpenPLC detecting it via Modbus → Python confirming the output bit changed.
-Ran into a nasty GPIO/SPI conflict bug (Issue #1 in the log).
-Full system working as of June 2026.
+R
 ---

-## ⚠️ Known Issues
+## Known Issues

-I ran into some real headaches.
 The big stuff is documented in the experiment logs, but the highlights are collected in [issues/KNOWN_ISSUES.md](issues/KNOWN_ISSUES.md).

-The biggest one: **if you're using SPI devices (like the MAX31865) on the Pi, do NOT set the OpenPLC hardware layer to "Raspberry Pi"** — it will hijack your SPI pins the second you start the PLC.
-Set it to "Blank for Linux" instead.

 ---